top of page

 The AIM Foundation

-Angela and Ian’s children, Pippa, Caroline, Joanna and Nic, became Trustees in 2006.
-Ten years later Caroline took over as Chair and Angela & Ian stepped back from the Foundation.
-Nic stepped down as a trustee in 2022, the same year that two independent trustees joined AIM's Board.
+In 2006, Angela and Ian’s children - Pippa, Caroline, Joanna and Nic - became Trustees.
+Caroline became Chair in 2016, when Angela and Ian stepped back from the Foundation.
+In 2022, Nic retired as a Trustee, and two independent trustees joined AIM’s Board.

 Historical Grants & Support